-Our advice to others visiting Croatia:
+Our advice to others visiting Croatia

 Avoid peak tourist season.
 Period.
 Go somewhere else.

 Budget quite a bit more money than you would for the rest of Eastern Europe.
 We knew Croatia would be one of the more expensive countries on our trip.
-But we didn’t think it would be the same prices as Western Europe.
+But we didn’t think we would be seeing the same prices as Western Europe.